Liam is Overcoming Life-Threatening Heart Defects

 “We didn’t know what life would be like for Liam or if he would survive to be born,” Brian recalls.
 Dr. Mary Donofrio, director of our Fetal Heart Program offered advice and hope.
 “She gave us reassurance and control when we felt like we had none.”

-Liam had two major heart surgeries shortly after birth and faces another at six months old.
+Liam had two major heart surgeries shortly after birth and faced another at six months old.
 “He’s definitely a little heart warrior,” says Brian, who also had surgery at Children’s National as a newborn—in his case for a hernia.

 “He’s got lots of personality, a full head of hair and loves to eat,” Brian says about Liam.
 “He’s a strong little guy.
 Seeing the progress he’s made has been amazing.
 We could not be more thankful to Children’s National for the care—and for the compassion.”